Do you remember the movie The Last Emperor (1987), by Bernardo Bertolucci?

 Read More: Hiking the Great Wall Away from the Crowds

 Our favorite place on this trip.
 A town, shaded, inviting, relaxed.
 History, a wide riverfront to go for walks.
-Famous for the Summer Place and a wonder of temples, among which a copy of Lhasa’s Potala Palace.
+Famous for the Summer Place and wonder of temples, among which a copy of Lhasa’s Potala Palace.

 Transportation in Northeast China